“I’ve struggled to grasp my identity for a while, but really, I found out who I was at camp.” -Hazel (camper)

 The sharing of pronouns is an easy way to establish that we are a community that values people’s gender identities, and we do not take for granted that someone’s pronouns are not always clear to the observer.
 Most youth spaces now ask this question, and while we don’t force anyone to share, we find that it is often much appreciated and helps everyone start out on a level playing field.
 Campers are never required to share their pronouns out loud at camp and are not required to wear the optional pronoun bracelets available at check-in.

 Sci-Tech is a camp that affirms gender identity through living arrangements.
-Campers are able to choose where they are most comfortable living, with the support of their parents and in collaboration with camp professionals.
-Staff members are trained on how to manage privacy for all campers who might be living with different body types.
+Campers can choose where they are most comfortable living, with their parents’ support and in collaboration with camp professionals.
+Staff members are trained to manage privacy for all campers.
+During the camper application process, there is a place to indicate housing needs and questions as it relates to gender.

 We work closely with campers, parents, clinicians, and other professionals to determine readiness after a mental health struggle that may have resulted in hospitalization.
 We know that with time and the right supports, children can return to camp and have a very successful experience.
 We hope to be a supportive and nurturing environment for kids on their mental health journeys, recognizing that while Sci-Tech is not a therapeutic camp, camp can be therapeutic.
 We also talk with families about helping their child be able to “tell their story” in a way that does not put any pressure on their peers to do more than be a listening ear and a supportive presence.

-We strongly believe that if you wish for your child to be a part of our camp community and believe that they can adhere to the expectations, then we can be creative and innovative about how we can provide accommodations for them to be successful.
-We know that navigating a neurotypical world often results in children bumping up against a lot of closed doors.
+We strongly believe that if you wish for your child to be part of our camp community and believe they can meet the expectations, we can be creative and innovative in providing accommodations to help them succeed.
+We know that navigating a neurotypical world often means children bump up against many closed doors.
 We don’t want Sci-Tech to be one of those places.
-If it is a no, it is for very good reason, usually because we do not feel we can adequately keep your child safe given their ability to manage their behavior or the resources we have available at camp.
+If it is a no, it is for a very good reason, usually because we do not feel we can adequately keep your child safe, given their ability to manage their behavior or the resources we have available at camp.
+We know that what defines a “successful” summer varies from child to child, and we work with each family both before and during the summer to support each family’s goals.

-Each camper has their own room at camp that they share with one to three other campers.
-They are told from the beginning that it is okay to close the door and ask their roommate(s) to step outside while they are changing, and campers who attend camp should be prepared to provide that privacy for others.
-Though we know that camp can tend to be a place where kids change freely in front of each other and feel free in their bodies, we know that this is not comfortable for everyone, and we encourage kids to be discreet and maintain privacy in the bathrooms, halls, and in their rooms.
+Each camper has their own room at camp, which they share with one to three other campers, depending on the room size.
+They are told from the beginning that it is okay to close the door and ask their roommate(s) to step outside while they are changing.
+Campers who attend camp should be prepared to provide that privacy for others.
+Though we know that camp can be a place where kids change freely in front of each other and feel free in their bodies, we also understand that this is not comfortable for everyone.
+We ask that kids be discreet and maintain privacy in the bathrooms, halls, and their rooms.
 The showers at camp are individual stalls, and shower time is facilitated by counselors who ensure everyone feels safe and has the privacy they need during those vulnerable moments.
+Campers are not allowed in any room but their own, and all camper hangouts take place in our dorm common rooms, where they have access to comfortable seating, staff support, and ample board games.

-Q: Why do you do bunking by gender identity rather than by biological sex?
+Why do you do housing by gender identity rather than by biological sex?

 We recognize that children who have a different gender expression than their biological sex assigned at birth may feel more comfortable bunking with other children who express themselves in a similar manner to themselves, but this is not always 100% true.
-We know that the LGBTQ adolescent population has a rate of 23% expressing suicidality.
-We know that camp and the sense of belonging it provides can be a powerful protective factor for these children.
+We know that 39% of LGBTQ+ young people seriously considered attempting suicide in the past year — including 46% of transgender and nonbinary young people.
+Camp and the sense of belonging it provides can be a powerful protective factor for these children.

-We help campers understand that at Sci-Tech you get to be the best version of yourself – and sometimes camp gives you the freedom to explore parts of your identity that might be different than in prior summers, or than it is at home.
+We help campers understand that at overnight camp, campers get to be the best version of themselves – and sometimes camp gives you the freedom to explore parts of your identity that might be different than those in prior summers, or from those at home.
 We respect a camper’s desire to go by different names or pronouns at camp as a way of honoring that choice and demonstrating respect.
-We also honor a camper’s decision to be able to share that with their parents/family if they choose to and when they are ready to do that themselves.
+We also honor a camper’s decision to share that with their parents/family or with their peers, if they choose and when they are ready.
 We recognize that campers who are exploring gender are on a journey, and we see camp as a place that affirms identity.

 Our staff are trained not to assume anything about a camper’s home life unless explained in the letter to staff that families write.
 We teach our staff that our campers come from a variety of backgrounds – LGBTQ+ parent households, living with grandparents or other guardians, and single-parent homes are just as common as two-parent households.
 When talking about home or encouraging campers to write home, staff will say something like “Write home to your grownup,” or “Send a letter to someone at home who loves you and will be happy to hear from you,” or “time to write home to your family.”